Henri Godbout

-Henri Kim Godbout (born April 27, 2005) is a Canadian soccer player.
+Henri Kim Godbout (born April 27, 2005) is an American soccer player who plays for Vancouver FC in the Canadian Premier League.

 Early life

-Godbout played youth soccer with Crossfire Premier SC in the United States.
+Godbout grew up in Seattle and played youth soccer with Crossfire Premier SC, before later moving to Japan and playing in the academy of FC Toripletta.

 University career

 In 2024, Godbout began attending the University of British Columbia, where he played for the men's soccer team.
 On August 24, 2024, he scored his first goal for UBC in a 3-1 victory over the Thompson Rivers WolfPack.
 On September 7, 2024, he scored a brace in a 4-1 victory over the UFV Cascades, which earned him Canada West Player of the Week honours.
 He scored another brace on November 7, 2024 over the UNB Reds to help UBC advance to the U Sports semi-finals.
 At the end of his first season, he was named the Canada West Rookie of the Year and named to the Canada West All-Rookie Team, Canada West Second Team All-Star, the U Sports All-Rookie Team, and the U Sports All-Tournament team (where UBC won the national title).